Reconciling Purchase Orders

 Add Item

 The selected item will be added to the purchase order, however, no stock will be added to your inventory.
-Please make sure you have received the stock if needed independently from adding this item to the purchase order.
+Please make sure you have received the additional stock, if needed, independently from adding this item to the purchase order.

 Edit Invoice